KristianS1991/Backend-Tech-Test-2019/README.md

 ![Part Two in Terminal](https://i.imgur.com/LQJkuex.png)

 ## Part Three
 ### Create a client/server application to allow discovery on a network.
+Please accept this as my best attempt to explain how I would approach solving this problem.
+After doing some research, I stumbled upon a technique called `UDP broadcast` that appears to apply to this scenario. `UDP` stands for *User Datagram Protocol*.
+It is an alternative communications protocol to `TCP`, or *Transmission Control Protocol*.
+Both of these communications protocols run on the *Internet Protocol*, `IP`. `UDP` sends datagrams which contain information sufficient to be routed from the source to the destination computer.

+`UDP broadcast` is a technique that allows sending a `UDP` datagram from a single source to all computers on a local area network (`LAN`).
+To send the `UDP` datagram to all computers on a local area network, the `UDP` datagram needs to be sent to the **broadcast address**.

 #### a.
 A simple server that broadcasts it's existence with a set of data (i.e. ID, MAC or IP)

 #### b.
 A client that searches for the server and displays in a terminal the data received.